Emergency Medical Staff Burnout Prevention Strategies

 How it works

-Working in an emergency department can be extremely stressful for nurses.
-Seeing a high volume of patients with potentially high acuity shift after shift exposes nurses to stress and puts them at risk for compassion fatigue.
-Having worked as a registered nurse in a Level II trauma center, I have witnessed first-hand the amount of stress that takes a toll on nurses.
-“Nurses who provide care to traumatized individuals can have intense and painful emotional responses” (Schmidt & Haglund, 2017).
-As time goes on, this stress has the potential of turning into compassion fatigue.
+Working in an emergency department is undeniably demanding and intense for nurses.
+The consistent exposure to a high volume of patients, many with critical conditions, can lead to significant stress and place nurses at risk for developing compassion fatigue.
+Having served as a registered nurse in a Level II trauma center, I have observed firsthand the stress that accumulates among my colleagues.
+As noted by Schmidt and Haglund (2017), "Nurses who provide care to traumatized individuals can have intense and painful emotional responses.

 Need a custom essay on the same topic?